alexporrello/DesktopPublisherAssistant/README.md

 1. Visit the [Desktop Publisher Assistant release page on GitHub](https://github.com/alexporrello/DesktopPublisherAssistant/releases).
 2. Download the latest release, found at the top of the page.
 (If you have trouble finding it, search the page for "Desktop.Publisher.Assistant.jar.")
 3. Once the file has downloaded, you can move it out of your download folder to a convenient location on your computer.
-4. Assuming you installed the JRE correctly, double-click the .jar to launch application
+4. Double-click the .jar to launch the application.
+If the application does not launch, make sure that you have correctly installed the JRE.
 5. If you have any problems running the application, please create an issue on the [Desktop Publisher Assistant's issue page on Github](https://github.com/alexporrello/DesktopPublisherAssistant/issues).

 **TIP:** If you would like to create a desktop shortcut, right-click on the .jar file and select *Send To* >> *Desktop (Create Shortcut)*.